-- Mattress firmness – This is a hot topic, but provided you know the type of feel you most prefer, stick with that option.
-Mattress firmness preference should be decided beforehand, based on previous experiences, decide on plush, medium or firm.
+- Mattress firmness – This is a hot topic but provided you know the type of feel you most prefer, stick with that option.
+Firmness preference should be decided beforehand, based on previous experiences, decide on plush, medium or firm.

 - Mattress size – Make sure you know your mattress size based on your bed’s dimensions.

-- Trial period – Many manufactures offer free in-home trials, some range from 30 nights, all the way up to 101 nights and more.
+- Trial period – Many manufacturers offer free in-home trials, some range from 30 nights, all the way up to 101 nights and more.

-- Returns and refunds – Refund and trial period policies can vary a great deal between companies and is key in brand differentiation.
-Good customer service is important, and so too is the initial ordering and returns process.
+- Returns and refunds – Refund and trial period policies can vary a great deal between companies and is critical in brand differentiation.
+Excellent customer service is essential, and so too is the initial ordering and returns process.

 - Delivery type – Does the company provide a Bed In A Box solution or not?
 Is there a white glove service available?
 How about mattress removal?
-These are all very real questions for real scenarios.
+These are all genuine questions for real scenarios.

 If you aren’t sure what type is best for your particular needs or health situation, you should read our mattress buying guide.
-We discuss further in-depth the materials and types which are good for different requirements such as mattresses for heavy people, couples, back pain, and so on.
-Choosing the best mattress for your needs can not only save you money in the long run, but also solve problems such as snoring and breathing, whilst also providing the best solution for aches and pains.
+We discuss further in-depth the materials and forms which are suitable for different requirements such as mattresses for heavy people, couples, back pain, and so on.
+Choosing the perfect mattress for your needs can not only save you money in the long run but also solve problems such as snoring, while also providing the best solution for aches and pains.